yogitapatlekar/k8s/README.md

 replicationcontroller: responsible for creating replicas of the pod.used equality base selector.

-replicaset: responsible for creating replicas of pod.used set based selector multiple lable selector is possible. multile lable selector is possible.
+replicaset: responsible for creating replicas of pod.used set based selector multiple lable selector is possible. multiple lable selector is possible.

-deployment: deployment is responsible for implementing deployment tratagies on replicaset
+deployment: deployment is responsible for implementing deployment stratagies on replicaset

 statefulset: responsible for managing the replicas of the stateful pod.